-Like they say, you never know what you have until it’s gone.
-Holidays were tough, because I was often the only one truly celebrating them.
+As they say, you never know what you have until it’s gone.
+Holidays were tough because I was often the only one truly celebrating them.
 In November, someone asked me what Thanksgiving meant and why Americans celebrate it.
 I had never been asked a question along those lines, and really made me value and appreciate my family’s and country’s traditions.

 Let’s just say seeing a man dressed in a dish dash riding a camel in the middle of the day, was nothing out of the box.

 The everyday dress code was having my shoulders and knees covered-even in 120-degree heat!
 Talk about having my world flipped upside down, coming from Florida – all I wore were crop tops and high waisted shorts!

 Uncomfortable is a word that comes to mind when describing my life as an expat.
 Being forced to meet new people and live through things you would have never imaged is all part of the journey.
 You don’t have the comfort of old friendships, familiar areas and knowing everything like the back of your hand.
 But that’s the fun of it, trust me.

 5) FIND A BIT OF HOME WHEREVER YOU GO

 Search for that something that reminds you of home, whether it’s a certain food, a hobby or even seeing a movie.
 I’m ashamed to say it, but my saving grace was Papa Johns.
 Pizza 100% became my comfort food (and I never outgrew that coming back to the U.S. hehe)